dreamthought/dreamthought.github.io/_posts/2021-03-01-InfoQ-Culture-and-Engineering-Trends-Report-2021.md

 title: InfoQ Engineering Culture Trends Report - 2021
 ---

-## Summary

-Check out the bell curve we expect to see in 2021, base on the experiences of our team of InfoQ Editors.
+Check out the bell curve we expect to see in 2021, based on the experiences of our team of InfoQ Editors.

 List to the original on InfoQ: [https://www.infoq.com/articles/culture-trends-2021](https://www.infoq.com/articles/culture-trends-2021)